cboliveiras/logic-challenge/README.md

 # logic-challenge

-To check the result with the provided expression, just copy the method on your terminal:
+To check the result with the provided expression, just copy the method on your terminal (irb):

 ```
   def extract_diamonds_from_expression(expression)